 The Port established the Harbor Development Fund (HDF) in 2017, which was designated to support NWSA capital projects in the North Harbor, most significantly the modernization of Terminal 5.
-The Port will have funded approximately \$120.6 million of the Terminal 5 modernization project with HDF's through 2022, depleting the fund.
-Once these funds are depleted, the project will be funded directly from the tax levy or G.O. bonds.
+The Port has funded approximately \$120.7M of the Terminal 5 modernization project with HDF's through 2022, depleting the fund.
+With these funds depleted, the project will be funded directly from the tax levy or G.O. bonds.